swekizer/Direct-Git-Sync/README.md

 ### Manual install

-Download these files from the latest GitHub release into:
+Download these files from the latest GitHub release into .obsidian folder:
 Files required:

 - `main.js`